swiftlang/swift-evolution/proposals/NNNN-distributed-method-evolution.md

 > **Note:** Technically we could support "widening" the accepted type, e.g. if we previously accepted `Int32` and now want to accept `Int64` though perhaps this isn't worth exploring until we're certain to see the need for such.
 The same question with regards to generic types is more difficult, and we currently also do not aim to suport such.

-**Return type changes:** Actually "changing" the return type of a method is not supported, a client may be expecting to get an `Int` but if we suddenly started returning a `String` that is not going to be a compatible change, regardless how we go about it.
+:no_entry_sign: **Return type changes:** It is not backwards compatible to change the return type of a method.

 ```swift
 @Evolving(distributed func hello(name: String) -> String)